kevmyung/anthropic-quickstarts-with-bedrock/README.md

 This repository is a fork of Anthropic Quickstarts, modified to use AWS Bedrock instead of the Anthropic API.
 Each quickstart provides a foundation that you can easily build upon and customize for your specific needs.

 ### Key modifications include:
-- Replacing Anthropic API calls with AWS Bedrock API calls
+- **Replacing Anthropic API calls with AWS Bedrock API calls**
-- Adding AWS region selection functionality
+- **Adding AWS region selection functionality**
-- Implementing AWS credential management using .env files or server environment profiles
+- **Implementing AWS credential management using .env files or server profiles**
-- Dynamically populating Knowledge Base options using ListKnowledgeBases API call and displaying them in a dropdown menu
+- **List the available KnowledgeBase using API call (ListKnowledgeBases) and displaying them in a dropdown menu**

 ## Getting Started